exoscale/terraform-provider-exoscale/docs/resources/security_group_rules.md

 * `protocol` - (Required) The network protocol to match (`TCP`, `UDP`, `ICMP`, `ICMPv6`, `AH`, `ESP`, `GRE`, `IPIP` or `ALL`).

-* `description` - A free-form text describing the security group rules.
+* `description` - A free-form text describing the block.
 * `icmp_type`/`icmp_code` - An ICMP/ICMPv6 type/code to match.

 * `cidr_list` - A list of (`INGRESS`) source / (`EGRESS`) destination IP subnet (in CIDR notation) to match.